Explainable Severity ranking via pairwise n-hidden comparison: a case study of glaucoma: Introduction

 \section{Introduction}

-Determining severity priority is of paramount importance in clinical settings as it serves as a critical guiding principle for healthcare professionals to allocate resources, make informed decisions, and provide timely interventions.
-The accurate assessment and categorization of condition severity enables clinicians to triage patients effectively, ensuring that those in most urgent need receive immediate attention.
-Yet, evaluating the severity for clinical priority can be a burden for clinicians, including in ophthalmology, the focus of this study.
+Determining severity priority is of paramount importance in clinical settings as it serves as a critical guiding principle for healthcare professionals to allocate resources, make informed decisions, and provide timely interventions, Fig~\ref{fig:teaser}.
+The accurate assessment and categorization of Glaucoma severity enables clinicians to triage patients effectively, ensuring that those in most urgent need receive immediate attention to avoid permanent vision loss.
+Furthermore, comparing an earlier image to a recent image of a patient allows a clinician to determine if the disease is getting worse.
+Most recent challenge on glaucoma, REFUGE \cite{ORLANDO2020101570}, focused exclusively on binary classification and segmentation tasks, without considering the aspect of disease severity.
+Note that we are not advocating treating this as a four-class problem, but rather a ranking so that the cutoff between categories can be varied after learning based on resource availability.
+Finally, there is often a disagreement between medical experts on ``cutoff'' of severity levels \cite{kalpathy2016plus, campbell2016plus} while they strongly agree on severity-preferred comparison between pairs.